The double_list

 T Type of the elements linked into the list, derived from class double_list_links_base

-.L Type of the links node (one of double_list_links
+.L Type of the links node (either double_list_links

 orstatic_double_list_links